Larry741/Larry741/README.md

-### Hey, I'm a software engineer who constantly seeks out innovative solutions to everyday problems.
+### Hey, I'm kosi
+A software engineer who constantly seeks out innovative solutions to everyday problems.
 I’m a full stack developer specializing mostly on frontend development and have a superb knowledge of Data Structure, Software Architecture and Database solutions.

 <!--
 **Larry741/Larry741** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.